 Ask a Lawyer

-The DuPage County Bar Association participates in the annual Ask a Lawyer Day sponsored by the Illinois State Bar Association.
+The DuPage County Bar Association participates in the annual Ask a Lawyer Day sponsored by the Illinois State Bar Association (ISBA).
 Anyone in Illinois with a question about a legal matter can call and talk to a volunteer attorney.
 If you are an attorney interested in volunteering, please contact Marija Malacina at firstname.lastname@example.org or 630-653-7779.

 American Bar Association Law Day Home Page and Illinois State Bar Association Law Related Resources Home Page for more information.